pbswengineering/0-rtt/slides/0-rtt.md

 # Single-Use Tickets

-The server **deletes** the "session ticket key" used to decrypt the early data after the first 0-RTT resume, making it impossible to decrypt replayed messages.
+The server **deletes** the **STEK** used to decrypt the early data after the first 0-RTT resume, making it impossible to decrypt the Session Tickets of replayed messages.

 > <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</span>✅ Can block all replay attacks
 > <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</span>❌ Complex setup in distributed environments, complex synchronization